starship/starship/docs/fr-FR/config/README.md

 ## Rust

-Par défaut, le module `rust` affiche la version actuellement installée de [Rust](https://www.rust-lang.org/).
-Le module est affiché si l'une de ces conditions est remplie :
+By default the `rust` module shows the currently installed version of [Rust](https://www.rust-lang.org/).
+The module will be shown if any of the following conditions are met:

 - Le répertoire courant contient un fichier `Cargo.toml`
 - Le répertoire actuel contient un fichier avec l'extension `.rs`